pmknutsen/gnome-shell-sia/README.md

 ##Sia Cloud Storage Extension for GNOME/Cinnamon

+*Note: The applet is currently broken in Cinnamon!*

 The Sia Cloud Storage extension integrates Sia directly into your GNOME and Cinnamon desktops.
 The extension automatically synchronizes files in a local folder (`~/Sia`) with the Sia cloud.
 Files are re-uploaded when they expire or file-sizes change.
 The extension automatically starts the Sia daemon when possible.

 ###What is Sia?